-– channel 76 (156.825 MHz), Message 27 transmission only; and
+– channel 76 (156.825 MHz), Message 27 transmission only;

-– channel 2006 (160.9 MHz) for reception of transmissions by AMRD Group B using AIS technology in accordance with Recommendation ITU-R M.2135.

 (No additional changes prior to this section)

 A6-4.2.1.1 Dual channel operation

 The AIS should be capable of operating on two parallel channels in accordance with § A6-4.41.
 Two separate TDMA receive channels or processes should be used to simultaneously receive information on two independent frequency channels.
 One TDMA transmitter should be used to alternate TDMA transmissions on two independent frequency channels.